Sandbar Willow Brush Layers

-Sandbar willow shrubs are used for planting near swamps, pond borders, rivers, gravel and sandbars, lake beaches, marshes and ditches.
-The shrub is also good for reducing soil erosion.
-The sandbar willow is popular among pollinators and attracts a variety of bees and butterflies as well as small animals such as birds, squirrels, beavers and turtles.
-This shrub also has medicinal uses and can be used for headaches, fever, gout, pain and as a disinfectant, antiseptic and skin ointment due to the salicylic acid in its tissues.
-The sandbar willow has one variety named the Silver Sands Willow and is directly related to the Laurel, Peachleaf and White Willow.
-Overall this is a low maintenance, useful shrub that can be planted along stream banks to stabilize the shore line, or to plant in soggy spots the prevent erosion.
+The shrubs are very easy to grow as you can cultivate a new shrub by breaking off a stem and sticking it into moist soil where roots will begin to develop.
+Sandbar willow shrubs are used for planting near swamps, pond borders, rivers, gravel and sandbars, lake beaches, marshes, and ditches; The shrub is also helpful in reducing soil erosion.
+The sandbar willow is famous among pollinators and attracts various bees and butterflies, and small animals such as birds, squirrels, beavers, and turtles.
+This shrub also has medicinal uses and can be used for headaches, fever, gout, pain, disinfectant, antiseptic, and skin ointment due to the salicylic acid in its tissues.
+The sandbar willow has one variety named the Silver Sands Willow and is directly related to the Laurel, Peach leaf, and White Willow.
+Overall, this is low maintenance, a useful shrub that you can plant along stream banks to stabilize the shoreline or plant in wet spots to prevent erosion.